theimowski/master-thesis/docs/section-application.md

 For the sake of new album feature, code presented in listing {{fsmusiccreatealbum}} was written.
 The `createAlbum`, together with its own route was composed into the main WebPart of the Music Store application.
 Two HTTP methods were defined as acceptable within `createAlbum`: GET and POST (lines 4 and 13).
-The GET method means retrieve whatever information (in the form of an entity) is identified by the Request-URI, while POST method is used to indicate that the server should accept the entity enclosed in the request body {{{fielding1999hypertext}}}.
+The GET method means *"retrieve whatever information (in the form of an entity) is identified by the Request-URI"*, while POST method is used to *"indicate that the server should accept the entity enclosed in the request body"* {{{fielding1999hypertext}}}.
 In context of `createAlbum` WebPart, GET method was used to retrieve HTML form for creating new album.
 POST method was further used to send the album in request body to the origin server for the purpose of saving in the database.